Kurt Hoelzl

 Building a specialized fishing boat at Padang

-In Indonesia, there exists a wide variety of traditional fishing boat designs.
-Most of them are variations of standard types, which were adapted to local needs and conditions.
-And many of them are not systematically described yet.
-This article tries…
+In Indonesia, there is a wide variety of traditional fishing boat designs.
+Most of them are variations of standard types adapted to local needs and conditions, and many of them have not been systematically described yet.
+This article presents one…

 Stinging Nettle Slug Caterpillar in Vietnam

-When hiking in Pu Luong Nature Reserve in Northern Vietnam, we found a species of Stinging Nettle Slug Caterpillar on a Banana leaf.
-My local friends got highly nervous when seeing it and I was intensely warned against touching it….
+When hiking in Pu Luong Nature Reserve in northern Vietnam, we found a species of Stinging Nettle Slug Caterpillar on a Banana leaf.
+My local friends got highly nervous when they saw it, and I was intensely warned against touching…

 Boiling water in bamboo

-Boiling water in green bamboo stems (‘culms’ would be the botanically correct term) is not a big skill, but it represents the basic cooking technique in Southeast Asian forests.
-One of the following articles will build on that and will…
+Boiling water in green bamboo stems (‘culms’ would be the botanically correct term) is not a significant skill, but it represents the basic cooking technique in Southeast Asian forests.
+One of the following articles will build on that and explain…

 Trapping Snakeskin Gourami in the Mekong Delta